Colleen 'Cosmo' Murphy

-Colleen 'Cosmo' Murphy, (born August 24, 1968) is an experienced musical selector, DJ, radio host and curator, audiophile and founder of the album listening event and content hub Classic Album Sundays.
+Colleen 'Cosmo' Murphy, (born August 24, 1968) is an American DJ, radio host and curator, audiophile, and founder of the album listening event and content hub Classic Album Sundays.
 She is often a spokesperson about vinyl records.

 Career

 Radio

 Originally from Massachusetts, she attended New York University where she was Program Director and a DJ at the university radio station WNYU.